RedHat-UX/red-hat-design-system/elements/rh-health-index/docs/10-style.md

 ### Variants

-There are four available variants: `Mini`, `Default`, `Large`, and `Extra large`.
+There are four available variants: `Small`, `Default`, `Large`, and `Extra large`.
 The only difference between the Large and Extra large variants is the size.

 <uxdot-example width-adjustment="752px">
   <img src="{{ '../style-variants.png' | url }}" alt="4 columns of health index components.
 Each column is a different size.
 Under each column, there is every letter grade and severity color.">